 School boards are the primary charter school authorizers in Wisconsin.
-The Milwaukee Common Council, UW-Milwaukee, MATC, and UW-Parkside also have chartering authority.
-With the exception of UW-Parkside, each may establish, sponsor, and operate an unlimited number of charter schools.
+The Milwaukee Common Council, UW-Milwaukee, UW-Parkside, MATC, Gateway Technical College, Waukesha County Executive, College of Menominee Nation, Lac Courte Orielles Ojibwa Community College, and Office of Educational Opportunity (in districts with over 25,000 pupils) also have chartering authority.
+With the exception of College of Menominee Nation and Lac Courte Oriellas Ojibwa, each may establish, sponsor, and operate an unlimited number of charter schools.
 The chartering entity reviews submitted petitions and reserves complete discretion in granting or denying a petition.
 The chartering entity must give preference to an applicant who would establish a charter school to serve an at-risk student population.
 If the Milwaukee school board denies a petition, the denied petitioner may appeal to the Wisconsin Department of Public Instruction (DPI).
-For information on school board action taken on new charter school petitions and proposals, please visit the section on Legislative Reports on the DPI website at: http://sms.dpi.wi.gov/cs_archives
+For information on school board action taken on new charter school petitions and proposals, please visit the section on Legislative Reports on the DPI website http://dpi.wi.gov/sms/charter-schools/archives